ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 ## Overview

-In src folder there are three ROS packages:
+In src folder there are four ROS packages:

 ## maptogridmap package

 A ROS package for creating gridmap with desired cell size from map_server and publish custom created ROS messages to topics /map/topology, /map/nodes and /map/edges.

+## mapupdates package

+A ROS package for creating map local updates for the gridmap, nodes and edges from the laser readings to topics /robot_0/newObstacles, /robot_1/newObstacles, ...

 ## maplistener package

-A ROS package for listening the topic realtopology and realmap sent through firos.
+A ROS package for listening the topic realtopology and realmap sent through firos, and testing subscribers to all created topics and visualizing them in rviz.

 ## localization_and_mapping metapackage